NexusWasLost/winbun64/README.md

 # WinBun64

-WinBun64 is a C library for fetching system information on a Windows System.
+WinBun64 is a lightweight C library for fetching system information on Windows.

 WinBun64 is written in C but is compatible with both C and C++.